-We continue to consider how best to support and enhance our framework and processes to further identify and respond to risks of modern slavery in our supply chains and assess the effectiveness of our program.
+We continue to consider how best to support and enhance our framework and processes to further identify and respond to human rights-related risks in our supply chains and assess the effectiveness of our program.

 Audits.
 Prior to placing business with a supplier, an onsite supplier visit may be made by ITW personnel for purposes of confirming supplier overall capabilities related to manufacturing, quality, delivery, and technology, and assessing overall supplier risk.
 Additionally, after business has commenced with a supplier, onsite supplier visits may be performed periodically by ITW personnel.
-Although the specific purpose of onsite visits is not typically to assess modern slavery, compliance with Company standards for modern slavery is covered within the overall supplier assessment, and we believe that onsite supplier visits by ITW personnel discourage abusive working conditions.
+Although the specific purpose of onsite visits is not typically to assess human rights-related risks, non-compliance with ITW's Supplier Code of Conduct, which sets our expectations for respecting human rights and ensuring decent working conditions, may be identified during the overall supplier assessment.
+We believe that onsite supplier visits by ITW personnel discourage abusive working conditions and human rights violations.
+If a violation of human rights were to be identified, ITW would take appropriate steps to remediate the situation.

 Contract Terms.
-Our Standard Terms and Conditions of Purchase provide that direct suppliers must comply with all applicable laws against slavery, human trafficking and child labor and require direct suppliers to comply with our Supplier Code of Conduct.
+Our Standard Terms and Conditions of Purchase provide that direct suppliers must comply with all applicable laws relating to modern slavery and child labor and require direct suppliers to comply with our Supplier Code of Conduct.

 Supplier Certifications.
-Based on our supplier risk evaluation, we ask suppliers deemed to be high-risk to review and sign our Supplier Code of Conduct, which includes provisions regarding slavery and human trafficking.
+Based on our supplier risk evaluation, we ask suppliers deemed to be high-risk to review and sign our Supplier Code of Conduct.
 In addition, we require substantial suppliers who sell us product containing tin, tantalum, tungsten and/or gold to certify as to the origin of the minerals to determine whether such minerals or materials may be supporting conflict.
 In addition, while cobalt and mica are non-regulated minerals, some ITW divisions are collecting and reporting information with respect to these minerals as well.
-This certification process helps to identify and mitigate the risk of modern slavery, human trafficking, child labor and other violations of human rights.
+This certification process helps to identify and mitigate the risk of modern slavery, child labor and other violations of human rights.

-Grievance Mechanism.
-The Company maintains a confidential whistleblower help line, the ITW Confidential Helpline, by which all employees, suppliers and other third parties may report compliance concerns by employees, suppliers or contractors, including with respect to human rights and decent working conditions.
+Grievance Mechanisms.
 All ITW colleagues are encouraged to share any ethics or compliance concerns through multiple channels, including to their local management teams, the Legal Department, Internal Audit or the ITW Confidential Helpline.
-ITW partners with EthicsPoint, an external third-party supplier, to provide the ITW Confidential Helpline, which is a web- and telephone-based confidential reporting system in 43 countries.
+ITW partners with an external third-party supplier that provides a web- and telephone-based confidential reporting system in 51 countries.
 Web-based reporting is offered in 16 languages, and telephone-based reporting is offered in more than 200 languages.
-The ITW Confidential Helpline is also available to suppliers and other external stakeholders through a public domain website, itwhelpline.ethicspoint.com.
-ITW has a no retaliation policy for good faith reporting.
+The ITW Confidential Helpline is also available to suppliers and other external stakeholders.
+ITW has a no-retaliation policy for good-faith reporting.
+All reports are investigated promptly and appropriately, and regular updates are provided to the Audit Committee of the Board of Directors.